Carrotman42/QtChat/Functional Requirements.md

   - Test 4: Client signals server when quitting so quit messages captured by the server

 - Server: Use straight sockets to mock clients
-  - Test 1: Test ENTER
+  - Test 1: Test LOGIN
     * Socket 1 connects but does not log in
     * Socket 2 connects and logs in: Socket 1 should not receive any information
-    * Socket 1 logs in: Socket 2 should receive login message
+    * Socket 1 logs in: Socket 2 should receive a LIST with the fact that both socket 1 and 2 are in the chatroom.
   - Test 2: Test MSG
     * Socket 1 and 2 connect and log in
     * Socket 1 sends a message: Socket 2 should receive the message
   - Test 3: Test STATUS
     * Socket 1 and 2 connect and log in
-    * Socket 1 sends a status update: Socket 2 should receive the status update
+    * Socket 1 sends a status update: Socket 2 should receive the status update in a LIST
-  - Test 4: Test LIST
-    * Socket 1 and 2 connect and log in
-    * Socket 1 requests a list: Socket 1 should receive a correct list, while socket 2 should receive nothing
-  - Test 5: Test LIST with statuses
-    * Socket 1 and 2 connect and log in
-    * Socket 2 sets status
-    * Socket 1 requests a list: Socket 1 should receive a correct list with the correct status reported, while socket 2 should receive nothing
-  - Test 6: Test ERROR before login
+  - Test 4: Test ERROR before login
     * Socket 1 connects
-    * Socket 1 sends MSG, STATUS, LIST: Should receive error codes each time
+    * Socket 1 sends MSG, STATUS: Should receive error codes each time
-  - Test 7: Test ERROR for malformed commands
+  - Test 5: Test ERROR for malformed commands
     * Socket 1 connects and logs in
     * Socket 1 sends various malformed/invalid commands: Should receive an error response each time.